-- the section called "What is a CSRF Attack?" - the section called "Protecting Against CSRF Attacks" - the section called "CSRF Considerations"
+- What is a CSRF Attack?

+- Protecting Against CSRF Attacks

+- CSRF Considerations

 This portion of the documentation discusses the general topic of CSRF protection.
 Refer to the relevant sections for specific information on CSRF protection for servlet and WebFlux based applications.